 Once we revert the repository, we can view how that repository appeared before the commit.
 This means that our file will still be staged.
 In other words, our git rm command will have been undone.

 The git rm command allows you to remove a file from a Git repository and your working directory.
-If you only want to remove a file from your Git repository and not your local working copy of a project, you can use the –cached flag.
+If you only want to remove a file from your Git repository, you can use the –cached flag.

 Now you’re ready to use the git rm command like a command line expert!